Mrrvm/os_lusiadas_2/content/grounds.md

 dg-publish: true
 dg-hide-in-graph: true
 ---
+%%
+- on nation and national identity/lyrical - ref: [[Narration and Nation - Homi K. Bhabha]])
+- no nationality till today
+%%
 # How can experimental writing help deconstruct the celebrated narratives of colonialism that define Portuguese national identity?

 ## Introduction